 ECS 430 4 credits

-The course will assist students in understanding administrative practice within an environmental context of expansive diversity.
+This course will assist students in understanding administrative practice within an environmental context of expansive diversity.
 Students will review the barriers and opportunities associated with multiculturalism as it relates to staffing, organizational leadership, stakeholders communication and development, garnering of funds, and the client population in receipt of services.

 ECS Independent Studies.
 Each may be taken up to two times.